Aryan-Palimkar/PixelFlow/Diffusion/README.md

 ---

-## 📌 Overview
+## Overview

-Diffusion models are generative frameworks that learn to denoise random noise across a series of time steps.
+Diffusion models are generative models that learn to denoise random noise across a series of time steps.
 This project focuses on an image-space diffusion process using a U-Net with attention and timestep embeddings.
-The implementation is written in PyTorch with several performance improvements like `torch.compile`, fused optimizers, and automatic mixed precision (AMP).
+The implementation is written in PyTorch with several performance improvements like ahead-of-time (AOT) compilation, fused optimizers, and automatic mixed precision (AMP).

 ---

-## 🧠 Methodology
+## Methodology

 The model is trained to predict the noise added to a clean image at a given timestep.
 The forward process (adding noise) is fixed, and the model learns the reverse process (denoising) by minimizing a simplified variational loss (mean squared error between predicted and actual noise).

 ---

-## 🏗️ Model Architecture
+## Model Architecture

 * **U-Net Backbone**: Symmetric encoder-decoder with skip connections.
 * **Residual Blocks**: Used in both encoder and decoder paths.